-We also used the Lifelines data to estimate the age, sex, and education specific incidence and remittance rates of MetS using 5-year age groups.
-The incidence and remittance rates were estimated using logistic regression models which included age-, sex-, education, smoking status, health literacy, alcohol use, and diet quality as predictors of MetS status during the second assessment.
+We also used the Lifelines data to estimate the age, sex, and education specific incidence and recovery rates of MetS using 5-year age groups.
+The incidence and recovery rates were estimated using logistic regression models which included age-, sex-, education, smoking status, health literacy, alcohol use, and diet quality as predictors of MetS status during the second assessment.